Computing canonical images in permutation groups with Graph Backtracking: Searching with graph stacks

-\item Continue by applying the next compatible refiner from the list, hence adding a graph to the stack and creating a new node in the tree and an arc going to it.
-Apply the approximator.

-\item Continue with the next refiner if the approximation has more than one element, otherwise stop.

-\item If at any node the approximation is not smaller than the one in the previous node, then store this information and apply the remaining refiners from the list once again, until the approximation does not change anymore.

-\item Apply the current splitter from the list and create several children for the current node, each one with an extended graph stack and with an arc going into it. \end{itemize}

-\item Apply sub-procedure (ref) to the root node, where the current splitter is the first one.

-\item Stop at leaves, otherwise repeat (ref) at the last node of every branch.
-Move to the next splitter.

-\item Stop as soon as there is a leaf down every branch (even if we did not use all splitters). \end{itemize}

-For each object in \actSet, we can create a search tree as described, with nodes that are elements of $\stacks$.
-If $g \in G$, then we map the tree $T_a$ to $T_a^g$ by applying $g$ to every node and by mapping the arcs correspondingly. \end{proc}

-In practice, we need to fix an ordering not only for the refiners, but also for the splitters.
-Also, when displaying a search tree, we need to decide in which order to organise children after applying a splitter.
-This matters in practice, but in theory it is important that we do not order the children.
-Refining or splitting often corresponds to finding a partition of $\Omega$, and in practice we need to consistently choose an ordering in which to order the cells of such a partition.
-In this way, every leaf of the search tree will give us a partition of $\Omega$ into singleton cells with consistent ordering of the cells.
+We allow a search tree to be vertex-labelled and we place no restrictions on labels used on vertices. \end{definition}

+We now describe \Cref{alg-basic-search} in terms of a search tree by creating a node for each call of \textsc{Search(S)}, labelling this node with the \emph{graph stack} \(S\).
+We define a directed edge from any node to the nodes which are created by the recursive calls to \textsc{Search} \Cref{line-recurse} from that node.
+Leaf nodes (which originate from calls to \textsc{Search(S)} which return on \Cref{line-case-one-candidate}) receive an additional label, namely a \textbf{result} permutation, which is the permutation returned on \Cref{line-case-one-candidate}.

-We will go deeper into this in the next example and later, when we describe how to find a canonical image from such a search tree.
-But we will not describe the refiners or splitters explicitly as functions, because doing that would mean that we (almost) reproduce a lot of material from previous work.
-If the technical details matter, for example for a new implementation of our algorithms, then the articles \cite{gb-published} and \cite{perfect-refiners} are most relevant.
+In the next section we describe how to find a canonical image from the search tree.
+We will not reproduce all results and definitions from our previous work, for more technical details see \cite{gb-published} and \cite{perfect-refiners}.
+We now give a full example of \Cref{alg-basic-search}.
+This example does not demonstrate all possible cases.
+For a more complete discussion of applying refiners during search, and the issues involved, see \cite{gb-published}.